A Responsible Retailer

 Honesty and clarity

 All Iceland brand products are clearly labelled on the back of our packs with a full and honest list of our ingredients, and information on their nutritional value.
-We welcomed the Government’s announcement in October 2012 of a standardised system of front of pack hybrid traffic light food labelling, and are working with the Department of Health to ensure that it is adopted across the Iceland brand range.
+Our Iceland brand products are traded internationally, across many EU and non-EU countries, and we have delayed the introduction of voluntary front of pack nutritional labelling, using the UK recommended “traffic light” scheme, until concerns raised in Europe about the legality of the scheme have been satisfactorily resolved.

 We encourage healthy eating and provide full nutrition information panels to help our customers plan their diet each day.
 Where possible, we also label our fruit and vegetables with a ‘5 A Day’ logo, to remind our customers of the importance of consuming these as part of a healthy diet, and aim to provide an at-a-glance guide to the number of portions contained in each pack.
 We gave our full support to the Department of Health’s Responsibility Deal on Fruit and Vegetables in November 2012, designed to help people consume their ‘5 A Day’, and pledged to offer coupon deals on fruit and vegetables, increase their promotion to our customers using new website and social media features, and to introduce new fruit and vegetable products.